 According to research done by Sonja Lyubomirsky PhD. in the book The Happiness Diet, forty percent of our happiness may actually be within our power to control (Lyubomirsky, S., 2008).

 Lyubomirsky has been studying happiness for nearly two decades and her research is leading the way in scientific study for interventions that can help increase human happiness.

-So in light of all of this, we have to ask ourselves, which comes first – happiness or success?
+But which comes first – happiness or success?